anjerodev/commitollama/README.md

 ### 1.2.0

-- Added support for custom prompts and llm temperature.
+- Added support for custom prompts and LLM temperature.

 ### 1.0.0